riclzh/chemrxn/_pages/about.md

 ---
 permalink: /
-title: "Welcome to the Group!"
+title: "Welcome to the Novel Chemical Reactivity Lab!"
 excerpt: "The homepage of Novel Chemical Reactivity Lab"
 author_profile: true
 redirect_from: